brunocassol/linux-pc/README.md

 			"**/debug": true,
 			"**/*.exe": true
 		},
 		// Controls if the minimap is shown "editor.minimap.enabled": true,
 		// Render the actual characters on a line (as opposed to color blocks) "editor.minimap.renderCharacters": false,

-	// Limit the width of the minimap to render at most a certain number of columns "editor.minimap.maxColumn": 120,
+		// Limit the width of the minimap to render at most a certain number of columns "editor.minimap.maxColumn": 80,

-	// A multiplier to be used on the `deltaX` and `deltaY` of mouse wheel scroll events "editor.mouseWheelScrollSensitivity": 1
+		// A multiplier to be used on the `deltaX` and `deltaY` of mouse wheel scroll events "editor.mouseWheelScrollSensitivity": 1,
+		"files.autoSave": "off",
+		"files.autoSaveDelay": 1000,
+		"editor.fontFamily": "'DejaVu Sans Mono','Droid Sans Mono', 'Courier New', monospace, 'Droid Sans Fallback'", "workbench.iconTheme": "vs-seti",
+		// Use gotype on the file currently being edited and report any semantic or syntactic errors found after configured delay.
+		"go.liveErrors": {
+			"enabled": true,
+			"delay": 500
+		}
 	}

 ##### Tools